top of page

-Commercial Electrical Plans for Facility and Equipment Upgrades in Los Angeles
+Industrial & Warehouse Electrical Engineering for Facility and Equipment Upgrades in Los Angeles

-Permit-ready electrical design for warehouses, light-industrial facilities, and commercial operations adding equipment, panels, feeders, dedicated circuits, or backup power.
+Electrical engineering, load calculations, and permit-ready plans for warehouses, light-industrial facilities, and commercial operations adding machinery, equipment, panels, feeders, transformers, or major new electrical loads.

 When an existing facility adds equipment or expands operations, the electrical work may require more than new branch circuits.
 Load calculations, updated panel schedules, a revised single-line diagram, and permit drawings may also be needed to show how the proposed work connects to the existing system.

-Red Dog Engineering prepares and reviews electrical permit drawings for general contractors, electrical contractors, architects, and facility owners throughout Los Angeles and surrounding jurisdictions.
+Red Dog Engineering prepares and reviews electrical permit drawings for electrical contractors, general contractors, architects, and facility owners throughout Los Angeles and surrounding jurisdictions.
 Our work focuses on building-side electrical systems for commercial and light-industrial projects, including new equipment loads, panels and subpanels, feeders, dedicated circuits, UPS-backed loads, and related distribution modifications.

 Send the available architectural plans, equipment information, contractor scope, existing electrical drawings or photos, and any plan-check comments.
 We will review the documents and confirm the required engineering scope, proposal fee, and anticipated turnaround.
-Red Dog provides the electrical engineering and permit documentation; construction and installation are performed by the project’s licensed electrical contractor.
+Red Dog provides the building-side electrical engineering, including load calculations, single-line diagrams, panel schedules, and permit drawings; construction and installation are performed by the project’s licensed electrical contractor.

 Have drawings or a defined construction scope?